OSHA Action PacketOSHA Packet

 Sub-codes we see most under 1910.212.

 If you were cited under 1910.212, your Form OSHA-2 likely references one or more of these.
-Your packet breaks each one down with deadlines, evidence needs, and an assigned owner.
+The packet breaks each one down with abatement steps, proof needs, and an assigned owner.

 • 1910.212(a)(1)Machine guarding not provided to protect operator and other employees from machine hazards.serious